cqfn/pdd/README.md

 $ pdd --help
 ```

-You can exclude certain files from the search, for example:
+### File and Directory Selection

+`` --exclude=glob ``

+You can skip any file(s) with a name suffix that matches the pattern glob, using wildcard matching;
+a name suffix is either the whole path and name, or regexpr, for example:

 ```bash
 pdd --exclude=src/**/*.java --exclude=target/**/*